FernandoMatiasGonzalez/FernandoMatiasGonzalez/README.md

 With 15+ years as an industry analyst, I specialize in AI development and architecture, leveraging multi-agent models and advanced machine learning techniques.
 My expertise spans predictive modeling, clustering, and pattern recognition, applying Python-based frameworks for scalable AI deployment.
 I've worked on data-driven transformations across industries, enhancing decision-making processes.

-- 💬 Feel free to ask me about **Data Science, AI, Machine Learning, Industry Projects, and more!**
+- 💬 Feel free to ask me about **Data Science, AI, Machine Learning, Industry Projects and more!**

 - 📫 You can reach me via email at **fmg.clevers@gmail.com**.
 Let's connect!